 Response rate is the percentage of inquiries you respond to.
 Needless to say, that should be 100%!
 Every inquiry should receive a response, even if your home is booked or the inquiry is inappropriate (e.g., your listing says you don’t consider pets, and they ask anyway).
 Too often we hear from vacationers that they have sent multiple inquiries and not received a response.

 Response time is the time it takes you to respond to the initial inquiry.
 And the sooner the better.
 Vacationers are looking for instant results.
 They’re busy and want to learn what their options are in order to make a decision as soon as possible.
 The longer you take to respond, the less likely they’ll wait around to hear from you and instead will pursue other options.

 “I did not book through you as the responsiveness of owners on the site was atrocious!”

 “I inquired about a couple of properties and never heard back from them.
 Some listings didn’t have an accurate availability calendar.
 This was disappointing.”

 “You must insist that owners update their calendars!
 I stopped using your site because I would inquire about a house that was supposedly available only to find out— sometimes three days later—that it was not.
 It was very disheartening.”

-In an effort to track and improve homeowners’ response time to inquiries, we have implemented a few changes to our Vacationer Inquiry System on WeNeedaVacation.com.
-Initial inquiries will now be sent to you from an email address that is a “unique” address per inquiry (****@message.weneedavacation.com).
+In an effort to track and improve homeowners’ response time to inquiries, initial inquiries to our Vacationer Inquiry System are sent to you from an email address that is a “unique” address per inquiry (****@message.weneedavacation.com).

 You can either hit “Reply” to the email through your email provider, or you can use the “Reply to Vacationer” link in the email (or in the Text Message Alert, if you receive them) to log in and reply through your listing.
 In all these cases, your replies will be captured on the “Email Inquiry History” page on your account.